– the original German version of these statutes was certified by Notary Professor Alexander Freys on 16 April 2019 –

-(5) The organization may make use of an auxiliary person within the meaning of § 57 section 1, sentence 2 of the German Fiscal Code to perform its duties.
+(5) The organization may make use of an auxiliary person within the meaning of § 57, section 1, sentence 2 of the German Fiscal Code to carry out its duties.

 § 4 Capital stock

-(1) The common capital stock of the organization amounts to EUR 1,000 (in words: one thousand euros) and is fully taken over by Dr. Robin Markwica, born on 23 January 1981 and resident in Berlin (shares no. 1-1000).
+(1) The common capital stock of the organization amounts to EUR 1,000.00 (in words: one thousand euros) and is fully provided by Dr. Robin Markwica, born on 23 January 1981 and resident in Berlin (shares no. 1-1000).
 The contribution is to be made in cash, immediately, and in full.

 (2) The associates’ assembly decides on the division and amalgamation of shares by a simple majority of the votes cast.